Southern Yakutia (Sakha)

 “Ach!
 Comrade Taidje, Comrade Taidje, Comrade Taidje!”
 Boris

-muttered, shaking his head in a thoughtful manner, “That was because past
+muttered, thoughtfully shaking his head, “That was because past Soviet leaders

-Soviet leaders were intolerant to dissension.
-They dealt harshly with any form
+were intolerant of dissension.
+They dealt harshly with any form of disruptive

 “That’s how Mikhail Sergeyevich should have ruled,” Taidje